ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Declarations/multiple-declarations-output.md

   .sConst
    .sIdentifier
     .sInteger
+   .sIdentifier
+    .sInteger
+   % .sNewLine
   .sEnd

 ```
 ------------------------
-Warning, output length does not match (12 vs 25)!
+Warning, output length does not match (14 vs 25)!
 (Newlines are not the issue here!) `multiple-declarations.pt`
 Showing as much of the diff as possible...

 File diff